Frequently Asked Questions

 A: Tuition varies by grade and division.
 See Tuition and Financial Aid for current rates on our website.

-A: There are 73 students are in our International Student Program representing countries across the globe, including Bhutan, China, El Salvador, Equatorial Guinea, Gambia, Honduras, Mexico, Nigeria, Senegal, Serbia, South Korea, Tajikistan, Ukraine, and Vietnam.
+A: There are 15 countries represented by our international student population including Bhutan, Canada, China, Croatia, El Salvador, Ghana, Italy, Japan, Mexico, Nigeria, Russia, South Korea, Tajikistan, Ukraine, and Vietnam.

 Q: What is the ethnic diversity of the student body?